 Calling all movie lovers, young and less young!
-The Chicago International Children’s Film Festival (CICFF), the largest annual film festival entirely for kids, is back for its 34th year with films the entire family (ages 2 & up) will enjoy.
-Read on to find out how to enjoy these flicks that range from feature-length live action to child-produced, participate in one-of-a-kind workshops and meet filmmakers from across the globe.
+The Chicago International Children’s Film Festival (CICFF), the largest annual film festival entirely for kids, is back for its 36th year with films the entire family (ages 2 & up) will enjoy.
+Read on to find out how to enjoy these flicks that range from feature-length live-action to child-produced.
 How lucky are we that CIFCC calls Chicago home?

-From October 27-November 5, Chicago families have the unique opportunity to screen 287 films from 47 countries.
+From November 1-November 10, Chicago families have the unique opportunity to screen 248 films from 49 countries.

 A Quick History

 After a series of multi-cultural film exhibitions for children, Facets, a leading national media arts and education organization based in Chicago, began the annual Chicago International Children’s Film Festival to both recognize excellence in children’s filmmaking and to bring culturally diverse films to America.
 The Festival was the first children’s film festival to be recognized by the Academy of Motion Picture Arts and Sciences, which means films screened at CICFF can go on to win Oscars®.

 Every year the films are judged by both an adult and children’s jury and awards are given at the end in various categories.
 The Festival is open to both the general public and educators through field trips and has helped springboard classroom discussions since its inception.